The return code from Robocopy is a bitmap, defined as follows:

 Error 0x800700DF: The file size exceeds the limit allowed and cannot be saved.

-This error may appear when copying from a WEBdav drive, WEBdav ignores/limits the /MAX setting of robocopy.
+This error may appear when copying from a WEBdav drive, WEBdav ignores the robocopy/MAX setting.

 Copy files from one server to another